Friday, July 30, 2010

 Tacos are fast food.
 Most Mexicans eat their main meal at lunch time, hence tacos are usually a later afternoon/evening snack.
 In fact, many taquerias do not open until late in the afternoon.
 Arguable, Mexico City is the world capital of the taco.
 Around one year ago, the Guardian had an editorial listing the The

-.
+50 best things to eat in the world, and where to eat them.
 It included "El Pastorcito"', in Mexico City as the best place to eat tacos.
 I have eaten at El Pastorcito many times (I used to live blocks away from it and I can vouch for them being some of the best, if not the best).
 They open from 5-6 PM until later in the night (2-3 AM); Tacos al Pastor are their signature dish.
 The meat is cooked

 in a spit, like a shawarma, and sliced on demand.
 Your taco is filled directly by slicing the spit loaded meat (pork), and frequently adorned with pineapple, cilantro, onion, and equally important, salsa.